Guild Hall of East Hampton: Notable exhibitions

 17 Artists of Eastern Long Island: In 1949, the Board reluctantly agreed to the first Guild Hall regional invitational show, which installed works by Jackson Pollock, Lee Krasner, Balcomb Greene and Nat Werner, among others.
 Attendance of the preview was one of the largest on record.
 The show coincided with an August 8, 1949, four-page spread in Life magazine, "Jackson Pollock: Is He the Greatest Living Painter in the United States?", which introduced Pollock to the world and solidified his role as an international sensation.
 Pollock and his wife, the artist Lee Krasner, had been living and working at their famed studio in Springs, outside the Village, since 1945, which is now the Pollock-Krasner House.

 New Additions to the Guild Hall Permanent Collection: In 2014, the museum held a major exhibition of works of area artists that had recently been added to its permanent collection.
 The exhibit reflected "the abundance and diversity of artistic practice on the East End of Long Island" and was "a thought-provoking exhibition that beckons revisiting ...".
 Works by Jennifer Bartlett, Chuck Close, Carolyn Conrad, Robert Dash, Eric Fischl, Cornelia Foss, Ralph Gibson, April Gornik, Mary Heilmann, William King, Barbara Kruger, Thomas Moran, Costantino Nivola, Alfonso Ossorio, Betty Parsons, Clifford Ross, David Salle, and Carol Saxe were included.

 Robert Motherwell: The East Hampton Years, 1944–1952: Curated by Phyllis Tuchman and accompanied by a book with the same title, the 2014 show of approximately 25 works brought together Motherwell’s fusion of gestural abstraction and Color Field painting, while also including some of his collages and published examples of his work as an editor.

 Annual Artist Members Exhibition: First mounted in 1938, the sole criterion is membership in Guild Hall.
 The exhibit has been noted for its non-jury policy which, in an area historically known for the visual arts and its close proximity to New York City, creates a mix of "prestigious area professionals showing next to those less well known and hoping to be discovered".

+Julian Schnabel: Selected Works from Home: Presented from August to October 2024, this exhibition brought together paintings and sculptures from the artist’s personal collection, offering an intimate look at works created over several decades.
+Julian Schnabel, known for his large-scale plate paintings and contributions to contemporary cinema, has long maintained a home and studio in Montauk.
+The show was described by Whitewall magazine as a “must-see exhibition in the Hamptons,” reflecting both Schnabel’s international stature and his connection to the East End art community.